All Episodes

 I'm sorry to be so long-winded.

-No, and you're right, and and you just brought up a very important point.
+And you just brought up a very important point.

-A lot of these individuals do research as to where they want to hit, like the Dark Knight shooter who in Colorado shot uh went decided to go into a movie theater, he researched which movie theaters didn't allow law-abiding citizens to carry a concealed uh weapon, and he actually drove by the one that allows for permit carriers to carry uh and went eight miles from his house to one that didn't, specifically because he knew that if he went into a place where there are armed people that he wouldn't be able to kill as many people as possible.
+And he actually drove by the one that allows for permit carriers to carry and went eight miles from his house to one that didn't, specifically because he knew that if he went into a place where there were armed people, that he wouldn't be able to kill as many people as possible.

 She didn't hit another school because of their security posture.

-And so if we don't have trained armed individuals in our schools uh to be able to respond to an armed threat, then they are beholden to law enforcement, and in this case they did an outstanding job, but that's four minutes where somebody gets to walk around a school shooting innocent children.
+And so if we don't have trained armed individuals in our schools to be able to respond to an armed threat, then they are beholden to law enforcement.

-Let me ask you does your bill include metal detectors at every school?
+Let me ask you: does your bill include metal detectors at every school?

 We did not put that piece in.